 Motor Vehicle Cases

-Eitel v.
-Turner, 2008 L 009954 (Cook County, Illinois) – Plaintiff was just 16 years old when she was catastrophically injured due to a collision with the Defendant’s vehicle that was turning left in front of Plaintiff.
-Plaintiff suffered a severe brain injury, ultimately leading to a stroke and permanent loss of use of her left hand along with significant loss of use of her right leg such that she testified at trial in a chair in the center of the room because she could not ascend the small step up to the witness stand.
-With medical specials in excess of $500,000 to go along with significant future medical expenses in addition to the non-economic damages of loss of normal life, permanency, and pain and suffering, there was not enough in the $1,250,000 policy to cover the loss.
-T.J. secured several witnesses who testified that Plaintiff ran a red light, which had changed to red several seconds prior to the collision that sent the Defendant’s SUV spinning into the air.
-A letter of protection was issued to the Defendant by her insurer, and the case went to trial.
+- Eitel v.
+Turner, 2008 L 009954 (Cook County, Illinois) – Plaintiff was only 16 years old when she was catastrophically injured due to a collision with the defendant’s vehicle that was turning left in front of the plaintiff.
+The plaintiff suffered a severe brain injury, ultimately leading to a stroke and permanent loss of use of her left hand and significant loss of use of her right leg such that she testified at trial in a chair in the center of the room because she could not ascend the small step up to the witness stand.
+With medical specials in excess of $500,000 and significant future medical expenses, in addition to the non-economic damages of loss of normal life, permanency, and pain and suffering, there was not enough in the $1,250,000 policy to cover the loss.
+T.J. secured several witnesses who testified that the plaintiff ran a red light, which had changed to red several seconds prior to the collision that sent the defendant’s SUV spinning into the air.
+A letter of protection was issued to the defendant by her insurer, and the case went to trial.
 The jury returned a full defense verdict.

-Mitkal v.
-Tonk, 2009 L 005271 (Cook County, Illinois) – Plaintiff, Defendant, and two commercial trucks were involved in a collision on I-65 in winter conditions.
+- Mitkal v.
+Tonk, 2009 L 005271 (Cook County, Illinois) – Plaintiff, Defendant, and two commercial trucks were involved in a collision on a major highway in winter conditions.
 Plaintiff settled with the two commercial vehicles, leaving only T.J.’s client on the verdict form, in accordance with Illinois’ Joint and Several Liability Law, against whom the jury could assess fault and damages.
 Plaintiff suffered a fractured hip, which underwent an unsuccessful surgical repair before being replaced entirely, leading to more than $225,000 in medical bills.
 T.J.’s witness examinations showed that his client was the only one to not lose control of her vehicle due to weather conditions or prior to being struck by another vehicle.
 Plaintiff requested $700,000 to $800,000 in damages, but the jury returned a defense verdict.
-T.J.’s client showed her gratitude by sending him a bottle of wine and an open invitation to visit her in the summer at her home with a private beach on Lake Michigan.

 Commercial/Trucking Transportation Cases

-Owens and Gomez v.
-Michaelangelo Foods, 2011 6869 (Cook County, Illinois) – Defendant was operating his box truck when he rear-ended the Plaintiffs.
-Defendant testified that the Plaintiff vehicle changed lanes twice to stay in front of him, and then stopped suddenly for no reason.
+- Owens and Gomez v.
+Michaelangelo Foods, 2011 6869 (Cook County, Illinois) – The defendant was operating his box truck when he rear-ended the plaintiffs.
+The defendant testified that the plaintiff vehicle changed lanes twice to stay in front of him, and then stopped suddenly for no reason.
 One plaintiff claimed only soft tissue injuries, but the other claimed a torn pectoral muscle which was surgically repaired.
-Combined, the Plaintiffs requested more than $380,000 from the jury.
-T.J.’s cross examination of the witnesses and doctors revealed that the torn pectoral muscle was not diagnosed until several months after the accident, and he utilized the Plaintiff’s vehicle photographs to corroborate his client’s testimony that the Plaintiff vehicle stopped as opposed to the Plaintiffs’ testimony that they were moving when struck by the Defendant.
+Combined, the plaintiffs requested more than $380,000 from the jury.
+T.J.’s cross examination of the witnesses and doctors revealed that the torn pectoral muscle was not diagnosed until several months after the accident, and he utilized the plaintiff’s vehicle photographs to corroborate his client’s testimony that the plaintiff vehicle stopped as opposed to the plaintiffs’ testimony that they were moving when struck by the Defendant.
 The jury returned a defense verdict.

-Mitchell v.
+- Mitchell v.
 ZWW Trucking, Inc., 2017 L 03099 (Cook County, Illinois) – Plaintiff was a passenger in a vehicle that was part of a funeral procession and, in accordance with Illinois law, proceeded through a red light as part of the procession.
-T.J.’s client was a tractor-trailer that proceeded through a green light and t-boned the Plaintiff vehicle, resulting in a fractured orbital bone and lost teeth.
-Several vehicles in front of the Plaintiff passed through the intersection on the red light as T.J.’s client approached, and traffic opposite T.J.’s client remained stopped.
-T.J. argued that a gap developed in front of the Plaintiff vehicle, however, and that the sole proximate cause of the accident was the driver of the Plaintiff vehicle.
-Plaintiff had medical bills of approximately $40,000 and requested $240,000 from the jury, who awarded Plaintiff just $66,000 total.
+T.J.’s client was a tractor-trailer that proceeded through a green light and T-boned the plaintiff vehicle, resulting in a fractured orbital bone and lost teeth.
+Several vehicles in front of the plaintiff passed through the intersection on the red light as T.J.’s client approached, and traffic opposite T.J.’s client remained stopped.
+T.J. argued that a gap developed in front of the plaintiff vehicle, however, and that the sole proximate cause of the accident was the driver of the plaintiff vehicle.
+The plaintiff had medical bills of approximately $40,000 and requested $240,000 from the jury, who awarded Plaintiff just $66,000 total.

 Premises Liability Cases

-Exclusa v.
-Rosenzweig, 2012 L 1094 (Cook County, Illinois) – Plaintiff suffered multiple injuries when he was assaulted by other patrons at Defendant’s establishment.
+- In a premises liability case, the plaintiff suffered multiple injuries when he was assaulted by other patrons at the defendant’s establishment.
 Plaintiff claimed that Defendant provided inadequate security, failed to intervene when the perpetrators were threatening him, and then grabbed and held Plaintiff, preventing him from protecting himself, when he was being assaulted.
 T.J.’s cross examination of Plaintiff and his friends exposed them as having different versions of the events, and Plaintiff admitted that he was intoxicated as well as an instigator of the altercation.
 The jury returned a defense verdict.

 Large Loss Property Damage